K BAR C TOGGENBURGS

 The following year (1993) would be forever known as the first wave.
 That year two does were born to Wrapsody, GCH KBARC DDCP Encore and KBARC DDCP Ellusion.
 Out of the K BAR C Springbriar partnership, GCH Springbriar DDPW Erin was born.
 Also, that year we purchase a doe from Springbriar that would grow up to be GCH DDC Ensue.
 The current herd in it entirety goes back to these six foundation does.

 The year 1994 marked the start of the K Bar C Farm Show adventure and a family move to our current location near Nashville, NC.
-Since that start we have shown in more than 100 shows, produced 2 Permanent Champion Bucks, 5 Permanent Champion Recorded Grades (Experimental), and 17 either Permanent GCH or CH Toggenburg does.
-WE have participated in, since 1997, 8 National Shows and visited 3 other National Shows.
+Since that start we have shown in more than 100 shows, produced 3 Permanent Champion Bucks, 5 Permanent Champion Recorded Grades (Experimental), and 17 either Permanent GCH or CH Toggenburg does.
+WE have participated in, since 1997, 9 National Shows and visited 3 other National Shows.
 At the 2001 ADGA National Show KBARC FP Northern Star was Reserve Junior Champion Toggenburg.
 At the 2004 ADGA National Show KBARC WPF Saratoga was Junior National Champion.
 In 2006 we had our first National Show senior doe class winner.
 GCH KBARC Encore’s Mandolin was 1st place Aged doe.
-In 2007 our show string for the ADGA National Show was our best ever.
-As a group they where 2nd Place Dairy Herd and 2nd Place Best 3 Senior Does.
-Northern Star and Karmen were 3rd and 7th in the Aged Doe Class, Sachet was 5th in the 4 Year Old Class and Tymphany was 7th place 3 Year old.
-Also, at that Nationals Western Star, Wallet, and Wearnpearls where 2nd, 11th and 12th respectably in the Sr Yearling class.
+In 2007, at the National Show in Gillette Wyoming, we had 2nd Place Dairy Herd and 2nd Place Best 3 Senior Does.
+Northern Star and Karmen were 3rd and 7th in the Aged Doe Class.

 The fall of 2007 and winter of 2008 marked a major set back for K Bar C. That year we lost from various ailments, Northern Star, Mandolin, and Karmen.
 We did continue on and showed at the 2008 ADGA National Show, and the young girls did respectable.
-Pearl” place 4th in the 2 Year Old Class as a first freshener.
-Vacation and Vistoria placed 6th and 12th in the 3 year old class.
-Sachet placed 10th in the 5-6 Year Old Class.
-Serpentis and Vaine placed 3rd and 6th in the Sr yearling Class.
-As far as group classes the senior does were 4th Place Herd and 4th Place Best 3 Senior Does.
+Pearl” place 4th in the 2 Year Old Class and as group classes the senior does were 4th Place Herd and 4th Place Best 3 Senior Does.

 Unfortunately,

 we did not show at the 2009 ADGA National Show, but we did make it to the 2010 Nationals in Louisville, KY.
-The 2010 Nationals proved to be on of our best national appearances.
-Our doe Pearl was selected as the 2010 ADGA National Reserve Champion Udder as well as being 1st place 4 year old.
-Our herd was also 2nd place dairy herd and 2nd place Best Three.
-We also, had the 2nd place yearling milker (Zympona), 4th place 2 year old milker (Yesterday), and 6th & 10th place 3 year old (Xi Serpentis & Xclamation).
-If all goes well, we plan to show again in 2011(Springfield, MA) and 2012 (Fort Collins, CO).
+The 2010 Nationals proved to be one of our best national appearances.
+Our doe Pearl was selected as the 2010 ADGA National Reserve Champion Udder Our herd was also 2nd place dairy herd and 2nd place Best Three Senior Does.

 THE FAMILY